Chas McCormick Preview, Player Props: Astros vs. Mariners

 Chas McCormick At The Plate

-- McCormick has had an RBI in 39 games this season (35.8%), including 19 multi-RBI outings (17.4%).
+- In 39 games this year (35.5%), McCormick has picked up an RBI, and in 19 of those games (17.3%) he had more than one.
 He has also driven home three or more of his team's runs in seven contests.

-- In 46 of 109 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.